turingschool/front-end-curriculum/lessons/module-2/advanced-scope.md

 By the end of this lesson, students should be able to:

 * Technically speak to how the JavaScript interpreter executes code
+* Describe the differences between var, let and const and when to use each
 * Predict how variables will behave when multiple scopes are involved
-* Implement and describe how closures are working

 ## Vocab

-- `Javascript Engine/Interpreter` A program that executes JavaScript code.
+- `JavaScript Engine/Interpreter` A program that executes JavaScript code.
 Most commonly used in web browsers
-- `Scope` The scope in which a variable can be accessed
+- `Scope` The level in which a variable can be accessed
 - `Execution context` The environment a function executes in
 - `Closure` An inner function that has access to (aka closes over) the variables declared outside itself
+- `Hoisting` The process of implicitly moving the declaration of variables and functions to the top of their scope

 # The JS Interpreter